IvoryApp/.github/profile/README.md

 https://ivory-app.com

-> We are sorry, our work is close source at the moment.
+> Sorry, our work is currently closed-source.